nus-cs2103-AY2324S1/tp/docs/team/bwangpj.md

 ### Enhancements implemented

-1. Filter command to allow users to filter contacts by Tag
+1. Filter command to allow users to filter contacts by Tag, and associated tests
-2. Store command history and allow navigating between previous commands using up/down arrow keys, similar to an actual CLI
+2. Store command history and allow navigating between previous commands using up/down arrow keys, similar to an actual CLI, and associated tests

 ### Contributions to the UG